 Michelle Harris Bondima is an instructor in the Community College Leadership Doctoral Program (CCLDP) at Morgan State University.
 Previously, she worked for 32 years at Baltimore City Community College as a faculty member in environmental science and chemistry and as Dean of Business, Health, Science, and Mathematics.
 From 1993 to 2011, Dr. Bondima was chair of the Community Relations Commission of Baltimore City’s Office of Civil Rights and Wage Enforcement.
 She was appointed by Governor Martin O’Malley to the Maryland Commission on Climate Change and its Mitigation Working Group.
 Dr. Bondima is a Biotech/Bioscience Consultant and Grant Writer.
 Dr. Bondima is also a member of the board of the National Council on Black American Affairs NCBAA, and serves on numerous boards and committees that focus on STEM education.
 Kellogg Fellow, Certified Developmental Education Specialist, Kellogg Institute, National Center for Developmental Education (NADE) and member of Odyssey School Board of Commissioners.

 Dr. Bondima received her Ph.D. in science education (with a concentration in environmental science) from the University of Maryland, College Park.
 She holds a master’s degree in environmental science from the Johns Hopkins University, a bachelor’s degree in biopsychology from the University of Maryland–Baltimore County, and certification from Oxford University, England, for work in the area of science and faith.

 Dr. Bondima was appointed to the Board of Commissioners in 2016.
-She chairs the Operations Committee and serves on the Teaching and Learning Committee.
+She chairs the Strategic Planning Committee and is a member of the Teaching and Learning Committee.

 Andrew "Andy" Frank works as special advisor on economic development to the president of the Johns Hopkins University.
 Previously, Mr. Frank worked with the City of Baltimore for 15 years, including three years as first deputy mayor for neighborhood and economic development overseeing departments including housing, planning, public works, and transportation, along with the Baltimore Development Corporation (BDC) and Visit Baltimore.
 He also served as executive vice president of the BDC for six years.